 Since 2017, we have been in San Quentin where, despite the fact that there is no prison hospice program there, we have been training groups of incarcerated men known as Brothers’ Keepers to provide compassionate end-of-life care and grief support.
 Our instruction also included training the Brothers’ Keepers in other modes of crisis intervention to prepare them to support their incarcerated peers who are suffering from depression, suicidal ideation, or the effects of trauma and violence often experienced behind bars.

-In 2022, Humane entered into a partnership with the California Department of Corrections and Rehabilitation (CDCR) to create a new curriculum.
+In 2022, Humane was tasked with creating a new curriculum.
 Our new endeavor focuses on how to train incarcerated people to provide emotional support and hands-on care for their aging and dying peers in facilities where broader palliative care services already exist or are in development.
 Graduates of the forthcoming program will be known as palliative care workers/volunteers, or PCW/Vs.

 We will pilot our new program for the current hospice volunteers at California Medical Facility (the site of the only prison hospice in the CDCR system) then roll it out to at least two other California prisons — Central California Women’s Facility (CCWF) and San Quentin — by the end of 2023.
 The plan is to evaluate, refine, and replicate the model, implementing it systemwide in California prisons, and sharing it with other states.